Adapting to Living with Less: A Transformative Journey

 Now, of course, you can’t disregard society- it’s there for a reason- or your body -umm, it’s there for a reason too πŸ€ͺ.
 But joy and meaning should be found in the ongoing stream of your life experience.
 Just living.
 Enjoying doing what you’re doing and being who you’re being in the moment.

 Essentially, the key is to master your consciousness.
-(I’m aware that this sounds really taboo but makes perfect sense when you think about it).
+(I’m aware that this sounds really taboo, but it makes perfect sense when you think about it).

 Directing Your Thoughts (Or “Ordering Your Consciousness”)